Juanx65/ConvSalmonModel/readme.md

 ## Benchmarking IPD441
 ### Juan Aguilera - Felipe Villenas

-This repository contains the data and code for the CNN and HOG approach for the underwater fish recognition based on dot's skin recognition.
+This repository contains the data and code for the CNN and HOG approach for the underwater fish recognition based on skin dots recognition.

 # INSTALLATION: